What Factors Influence Online Reputation?

 • Reviews and star ratings: What are people saying about you on major review sites like Yelp, Trip Advisor, Amazon, and the Better Business Bureau?

 • Social media: The purchase decisions of 78% of consumers are influenced by social media posts.
 Keep a watchful eye on any comments and posts about your brand on social media.
-Social media has a shorter shelf-life than search, but it still drives perception in a big way.
+Social media has a shorter shelf-life than search, but it still drives perception significantly.

 • Wikipedia: Wikipedia is a search engine results powerhouse.
-It shows up on the first page of Google search results more than 50% of the time and ranks for almost all search queries.
+It appears on the first page of Google search results more than 50% of the time and ranks for almost all search queries.
 It’s widely trusted as factual information but is (very) often a source of vandalism.

-• Knowledge panel: The Google Knowledge Panel is part of search results, but it's so important we thought we'd include it separately, too.
-Google automatically generates the information box that appears on the first page of search results - at the very top.
-This snapshot of information is often the first thing that people read when researching your brand, so it’s important that it contains positive information.
+• Knowledge panel: The Google Knowledge Panel is part of search results, but it’s so important we thought we’d include it separately, too.
+Google automatically generates the information box that appears on the first page of search results – at the very top.
+This snapshot of information is often the first thing people read when researching your brand, so it’s important to contain positive information.

 What goes into the reputation of a company